melles1991/usecuewebsite/_posts/en/2021-10-23-why-you-should-avoid-cloudflares-cdns.md

 title: "Why you should avoid Cloudflare's CDN"
 ---

 Wait!?
 I thought CDN's were good?
 Are they not responsible for fast loading times, server-side caching and local nodes, providing low response times?
-And is Cloudflare not the best thing since the start of the internet, saving us from DDOS attacks and securing our websites?
+And is Cloudflare not the hero of the internet, saving us from DDOS attacks and securing our websites?

 ## Slow